 There is a deep meaning in this event.
 It shows that even the most humble and smallest of creatures has been endowed with the necessary wisdom to live safely and avoid being hurt as far as possible.
-It also shows, how even a small Ant does have the natural understanding of the true position of Allah.
+It also shows, how even a small ant does have the natural understanding of the true position of Allah.
 It imparts a lesson that one should not forget the true might and glory of Allah when one experiences a great power and dignity of any creature in this world.

 Thus an Ant is one of the most wonderful small creatures in this world.
-Sura 'NAML' (the Ant) in the holy Qur'an is a chapter named after this creature.
-Over 1300 years ago, Hazrat Ali (A.S.) was giving a sermon in Kufa, in which he was describing the beauties of creation in various forms of life.
+Sura "Naml" (the Ant) in the Holy Qur'an is a chapter named after this creature.
+Over 1300 years ago, Imam Ali (a) was giving a sermon in Kufa, in which he was describing the beauties of creation in various forms of life.
 He was referring to small creatures and asking man to study how God made them so small yet so sturdy and strong.
 He described the ant in these words:

-"Look at an Ant.
+'Look at an ant.
 How tiny is its body and how delicate are its features!
-It is such a small creature that it often escapes the eye, and few people care to attach any importance to it among the living beings found on this Earth.
-Look at it and study its ways of life; How it crawls, how it attacks its food; how it lifts a grain so many times heavier than its body, carries it to its hole; How it stores grains.
+It is such a small creature that it often escapes the eye, and few people care to attach any importance to it among the living beings found on this earth.
+Look at it and study its ways of life; how it crawls, how it attacks its food; how it lifts a grain so many times heavier than its body, carries it to its hole; how it stores grains; and how in summer it gathers and stocks food for winter and rainy days.'

-CARE FOR THE DUMB ANIMALS
+CARE FOR ANIMALS

-A man once came to Hazrat Muhammad (S.A.W.) carrying with him his belongings and a box.
+A man once came to Prophet Muhammad (s) carrying with him his belongings and a box.
 He said, "O Prophet!
-While I was passing through a jungle, I heard the voice of some Bird's babies.
+While I was passing through a jungle, I heard the voice of some bird's babies.
 I took them and put them in this box.
 The moment I did that, their mother came fluttering round my head."

-And the Prophet said, "Put them down."
+And the Prophet said, "Put them down".
 When the man put the box on the ground, the mother of the young birds joined them.
-Seeing this, the Prophet asked the man who now had a look of suprise on his face, "Are you surprised by the affection of the mother towards her young?
+Seeing this, the Prophet asked the man who now had a look of surprise on his face, "Are you surprised by the affection of the mother towards her young?
 I swear by Him (Almighty Allah) who has sent me, surely, God is more loving to his servants than the mother to these young birds.
 Return these baby birds to the place from where you took them, and let their mother be with them."

-"Fear God with regard to Animals", said the Prophet of Islam, "ride them when they are fit to be ridden, and get off their backs when they are tired; surely, there are rewards for being kind and gentle to dumb animals, and for giving them water to drink."
+"Fear God with regard to animals", said the Prophet of Islam, "ride them when they are fit to be ridden, and get off their backs when they are tired; surely, there are rewards for being kind and gentle to animals, and for giving them water to drink."

-Islam has taught that, in the eyes of Allah, the dumb Animals also have rights in the same way as man has.
+Islam has taught that in the eyes of Allah, animals also have rights in the same way as man has.
 They should not be treated badly, tortured or left to starve without food or water.

-Imam Ali (A.S.) had some ducks under his care in his house.
-At the time of his death, he had given particular advice to his sons to take good care of those dumb Animals, or to set them free if it was not possible to look after them properly.
+Imam Ali (a) had some ducks under his care in his house.
+At the time of his death, he had given particular advice to his sons to take good care of those animals, or to set them free if it was not possible to look after them properly.